Fast-Tracking Implementation Science

 Research grant funds of up to $50,000 will be awarded, with a capped indirect rate of 10% to maximize the amount of research grant funding devoted to the implementation studies’ objectives.
 Study budgets should reflect the actual requirements to conduct the proposed studies.
 Up to 10 proposals will be awarded.
 At least 90% of awarded funds must be spent in the country where the research is taking place.

 APPLICANT ELIGIBILITY CRITERIA

-Primary grant applications may be academic (i.e. social scientist, biobehavioral researcher, clinician, etc.) or community researchers (community based organization, non-governmental organizations, and faith based organizations) from a current Fast-Track City (for a complete list, please visit: https://www.iapac.org/fast-track-cities/about-fast-track/) or a prospective Fast-Track City (if the city has initiated the process of joining the FTC network).
+Primary grant applications may be academic (i.e. social scientist, biobehavioral researcher, clinician, etc.) or community researchers (community based organization, non-governmental organizations, and faith based organizations) from a current Fast-Track City (for a complete list of Fast-Track Cities, please visit: https://www.iapac.org/fast-track-cities/about-fast-track/) or a prospective Fast-Track City (if the city has already started the process of joining the FTC initiative).
 Government entities, multilateral organizations, and bilateral organizations are not eligible to apply as prime recipients but may be listed as sub-recipients.
 No more than three sub-recipients may be listed on the application.

 LOI CONTENT AND SUBMISSION INSTRUCTIONS

 The LOI should be on official letterhead, 3-5 pages in length, written in English, single-spaced, with a minimum font size of 11, Times New Roman font.
 The LOI must include the following sections:

 - Intended Outcomes

 Please additionally submit the Conflict of Interest Form and LOI Supplemental Information, which includes: